yuewangg/yuewangg.github.io/README.md

 ### <font color="#0000dd">Brief bio</font>

-I am a control engineering Master student, at Harbin Engineering University, before that I completed my bachelor's degree at Shandong University of Science and Technology.
+I am a control engineering Master student, at Harbin Engineering University.
+The focus of my research is lifelong SLAM in dynamic environments.
+Prior to that, I completed my bachelor's degree at Shandong University of Science and Technology.
 I have two bachelor's degrees, Electrical Engineering & Information and Computing Sciences.

 My previous research is centered around the problems of navigation and mapping for autonomous robots operating in underwater environments.
-Now, I am an intern at [Goertek](https://www.goertek.com/), and mainly working on VR/AR and SLAM.
-The focus of my research is lifelong SLAM in dynamic environments.
+I was an intern worked on SLAM algorithms in VR/AR at [Goertek](https://www.goertek.com/en/).
+Right now, I'm working on a project that vision-based clothes-folding intelligent robot.

 I am passionate about continually learning new and exciting things, and particularly things related to engineering and technology.